sylvanding/Mitochondria/README.md

 Simulation:
 Contains main script, "call_mito.m" and all dependent functions.
 Simulates mitochondrial images with various parameters for the user to change.

+Automated segmentation:
+Download the file 'temporal-Color_Code1' and place it in the FIJI/imagej folder in the file path 'fiji-win64\Fiji.app\plugins\Scripts\Image\Hyperstacks'
+Open your 3D super-resolution image in Thunderstorm in FIJI In THUNDERSTORM: Results, click "Plot histogram" and select the 'z' parameter Select the region with the high signal and click "Apply ROI to filter" In THUNDERSTORM: Results, click 'Apply'
+In THUNDERSTORM: Results, click visualization
+Make sure the '3D' option is checked.
+Click 'Auto size by results' and click 'OK' Save the image stack as a tiff
+In FIJI select 'Image'>'Hyperstack'>'Temporal-Color_Code1 Save the image as [your file name]_segmented.tif
+Run the '[your file name]_segmented' through mitochondria_segmentation.ipynb and save the output numpy file to your working matlab folder
+Download all .m files and save them to your working matlab folder Download the tif and the zipped file.
+Extract them Open 'make_boundary_auto.m' If you are using your own data, change line 1 to your 3d stack filename run the code.
+Open '[your file name]_segmented.tif in FIJI.
+If the code missed any boundaries between mitochondria, select the pencil tool and a line thickness of '2' and go over the image manually
+Proceed to the mitochondrial analysis folder